The Accidental Whistle-Blower: Clare Rewcastle Brown and 1MDB

 “I am writing to you urgently with regards to your upcoming trip to Singapore,” it continued.
 “The [Malaysian] Special Branch knows that you are coming and they have arranged with their Singapore counterparts to arrest you on arrival.”

 Rewcastle Brown is accustomed to this sort of thing, and she decided to stay in London, where she lives with her family, and deliver her Nov.
 21 remarks over streaming video.
-(Singapore’s Attorney-General’s Chambers told TIME in a statement that “there are no special arrangements between Singapore and Malaysia in relation to the extradition of any particular individual.”)
+(Singapore’s Attorney General’s Chambers told TIME in a statement that “there are no special arrangements between Singapore and Malaysia in relation to the extradition of any particular individual.”)

 She gave her speech from her dining room, which also functions as her newsroom.
 It is here that she runs Sarawak Report, a nearly seven-year-old investigative news website.
 Sixteen months earlier, in July 2015, she had published a bombshell of a report: the personal bank accounts of Malaysian Prime Minister Najib Razak, she alleged, held nearly $700 million tied to state fund 1Malaysia Development Berhad (1MDB).